 Philippe Block is Professor of Architecture & Structure in the Institute for Technology in Architecture, Department of Architecture (D-ARCH) at the Swiss Federal Institute of Technology (ETH Zurich) in Switzerland.

 He worked as a visiting researcher with Professor Ture Wester at the Royal Danish Academy of Arts in Copenhagen, Denmark (2007) and with Professor Werner Sobek at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2008).

-Philippe Block was a member of the LafargeHolcim Awards jury for Latin America in 2017.
-He will be a workshop moderator for From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+He was a participant of the LafargeHolcim Roundtables (2014, 2015 & 2018).
+He was a workshop moderator at From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum “Re-materializing Construction” in Cairo (2019).